 Jennifer lives in Hanover with her husband and two beautiful children.
 Her daughter has a mood disorder, ADHD, and is on the Autism spectrum.
 Her son has a specific learning disability in processing.
 Jennifer has partnered with HCPS special education case managers for many years, and she is very familiar with navigating the world of children with disabilities in the public and private school system.
 She was able to help her children learn ways to cope with everyday challenges, speak about their disabilities, and ask for help when needed.
-Jennifer personally went through the FAPT process with Hanover County Community Services board and is also involved in support groups with other families of children with disabilities.
+Jennifer personally went through the FAPT process with Hanover County In Virginia, the Community Services Board (CSB) is the public agency within each city and county that plans, organizes and provides services for people of all ages who have mental illness, substance use disorders, and/or intellectual disability.
+More and is also involved in support groups with other families of children with disabilities.
 When she learned about the opportunity to be a part of Moms In Motion, she knew it was a perfect way to help others and put her unique skills to work.

 For thirteen years, Susan has been an advocate for her daughter who has multiple developmental disabilities and complex medical issues.
 This experience makes her uniquely qualified to build rapport and trust with families in similar situations.
 As a Moms In Motion team member, Susan brings her knowledge, experience, and sensitivity to the job of helping others navigate the complex process of supporting those with special needs.

 Terri was raised in Vermont, but moved to Virginia to attend graduate school at VCU where she earned her Master’s in Social Work.
-She is a Licensed Clinical Social Worker (LCSW) and a Certified Early Intervention Professional.
+She is a Licensed Clinical Social Worker (LCSW), Certified Trauma Specialist, and a Certified Supports and services to infants and toddlers from birth through age two who are not developing as expected or who have a medical condition that can delay normal development.
+Often focused on increasing the child’s participation in family and community activities that are important to the family, and on helping parents and other caregivers know how to find ways to help the child learn during everyday activities.
+Professional.
 Terri's work experience includes work in child care facilities, long term care facilities for the elderly, and public schools (pre-K through 12th).
 She very much enjoys making sure clients are educated about their rights and services and that their needs are taken care of, so that they can be the best version of themselves.

 Tima has lived in Richmond, VA since 1981 and has been an RN since 1987.
 She has also worked in the Neuroscience ICU and moved into the field of HIV Research in 1992, when there were very little drugs to treat HIV.
 In 1995, Tima added to her research experience by working with children with HIV/AIDS.
 When the research grant ended, she became an RN Educator, working with pregnant HIV+ women, exposed infants, children, and youth to help them be adherent with medications, medical appointments, navigate difficult systems, and provide basic HIV education.